 Once it reaches 235 F, remove the pan from the heat and add the white chocolate chips and the marshmallow cream.
 Stir vigorously until they melt into the fudge.
 If necessary, return the fudge to the heat for brief periods to melt the chips.

 Add the lemon oil or extract, lemon zest, citric acid, if using, and a few drops of yellow food coloring.
-Stir well until everything is well-mixed.
-Carefully taste the fudge (watch out, it will be hot!) and add additional flavoring or citric acid if desired, and more coloring if you desire a stronger yellow color.
+Stir until everything is well-mixed.
+Carefully taste the fudge (watch out, it will be hot!).
+Add more coloring if you desire a stronger yellow color.

 Pour the fudge into the prepared pan and smooth it into an even layer.
 Allow it to set at room temperature for 3 to 4 hours, or in the refrigerator for 1 to 2 hours.